 Not everyone is at equal risk of infecting the virus but everyone is susceptible.
 Be immune first to catch the virus and spread the infection.
 Herd immunity is a careful way to decrease the number of new infections.

 Scientists say, “Social distancing is the effective measure so far until the development of a vaccine".
 It might take a year or two to build population immunity up in order for the virus to stop running on its own”.
-But nobody can predict that end of the virus as some people would abide by the social distancing policy and just be-gone-by.
+But nobody can predict the end of the virus as some people would abide by the social distancing policy and just be gone by.
 That is why, unless there is community transfer, the coronavirus is spreading.
-Hence, there is a high probability that the world will have to live with the stubborn Coronavirus for decades before it is put into an end.
+Hence, there is a high probability that the world will have to live with the stubborn Coronavirus for decades before it is put to an end.
 There will come a saturation point but the end is still unknown.

 Does it mean lockdown will be continued for years?

 At this crisis, thinking insanely is normal.
 Lockdown will be discontinued when everyone will understand the significance of social distancing and maintaining hygiene.
 Immunity differs from person to person.
 Some might catch early, some late and some may not.
 But this doesn’t conclude that lockdown will be haunting for years.

 The massive global campaign of masking, regular testing for COVID-19, contact tracing, and immediate isolation or quarantine of suspected cases and their contacts are being carried out.
 This actually has reduced the transmission to a greater extent and will surely bring life back to normal in the near future.
 Staying optimistic, being cautious, and support to each other will contribute to the human race ending this global pandemic.
 Stay home, stay safe.
 Maintain social distancing.
 Wash hands.